GitauHarrison/notes/flask_popover/popover.md

     </script>
 {% endblock %}
 ```
 The `event` argument is the event object containing information about the event.
 The `event.currentTarget` is the element that triggered the event.
+So, our event here would be the profile popup.

 A browser will _immediately_ dispatch the hover event by invoking the `handlerIn` function as soon as the mouse pointer enters the affected area.
-What we would like to see is a slight delay when the mouse pointer briefly passes over the element but does not stay on it so there will be no need to flash a popup.
+What we would like to see is a slight delay when the mouse pointer briefly passes over the element but does not stay on it, meaning there will be no need to flash a popup.

 `app/templates/base.html`: Delay the popup
 ```js